HackYourFuture/Browsers/Week1/MAKEME.md

 This week we expect you to do the exercises in the corresponding module/week folder (Browsers / Week 1).
 Have a look at the [homework guide](https://github.com/HackYourFuture/Browsers/blob/main/hand-in-homework-guide.md) to see how to hand in your homework.

+*NOTE: do NOT forget to checkout the main branch before creating the branch for this week.
+Otherwise your previous homework will be a part of the PR*

 ## **3. Extra: JavaScript 30 Refactors**

 There's an outstanding series of tutorials called [The JavaScript 30](https://javascript30.com/) put together by [Wes Bos](https://wesbos.com), it's 30 small frontend projects with video tutorials and finished code to study.
 You will learn a lot from Wes Bos but his tutorials are just the beginning of your study.